Mercury-Language/mercury/README.MS-VisualC.md

         C:\> C:\msys64\msys2_shell.cmd -use-full-path -mingw32

-   or this one ot start the MSYS2 shell with 64-bit MSVC:
+   or this one to start the MSYS2 shell with 64-bit MSVC:

         C:\> C:\msys64\msys2_shell.cmd -use-full-path -mingw64